The transformer earthquake alerting model: A new versatile approach to earthquake early warning: Data and Methods

 \subsection{Baselines}

 We compare TEAM to two state-of-the-art early warning methods, one using source estimation and one propagation based.
-As source estimation based method we use the estimated point source approach (EPS), which estimates magnitudes from peak displacement during the P-wave onset \cite{kuyukGlobalApproachProvide2013} and then applies a GMPE \cite{cuaCharacterizingAverageProperties2009} to predict the PGA.
+As source estimation based method we use the estimated point source approach (EPS), which estimates magnitudes from peak displacement during the P-wave onset \citep{kuyukGlobalApproachProvide2013} and then applies a GMPE \citep{cuaCharacterizingAverageProperties2009} to predict the PGA.
 For simplicity, our implementation assumes knowledge of the final catalog epicentre, which is impossible in real-time, leading to overoptimistic results for EPS.
-As propagation based method we chose PLUM \cite{koderaPropagationLocalUndamped2018}, which issues warnings if a station within a radius $r$ of the target exceeds the level of shaking.
+As propagation based method we chose an adaptation of PLUM \citep{koderaPropagationLocalUndamped2018}, which issues warnings if a station within a radius $r$ of the target exceeds the level of shaking.
+In contrast to the original PLUM, which operates on the Japanese seismic intensity scale, $I_{JMA}$ \citep{shabestari2001proposal}, our adaptation applies the concept of PLUM to PGA, thereby making it comparable to the other approaches.
+Whereas $I_{JMA}$ is also a measure of the strongest acceleration and is thus strongly correlated with PGA, it considers a narrower frequency band and imposes a mimum duration of strong shaking.
+As such, although the perfomance might vary slightly for our PLUM-like approach compared to the original PLUM, it still exhibits its key features, in particular the effects of the localized warning strategy.
 Additionally we apply the GMPE used in EPS to catalog location and magnitude as an approximate upper accuracy bound for point source algorithms (Catalog-GMPE or C-GMPE).
 C-CMPE is a theoretical bound that can not be realized in real-time.
 It can be considered as an estimate of the modeling error for point source approaches.
-A detailed description of the baseline methods can be found in appendix C.
+A detailed description of the baseline methods can be found in supplementary text S6.